-Our Tiger Orchid plant (grammatophyllum speciosum) blooms only once and that was way back in year 2000.
-It was a real pleasure to see the flowering stalks as we had this plant for almost 20 years before we got it to flower.
+Our Tiger Orchid plant (Grammatophyllum speciosum) blooms only once and that was way back in the year 2000.
+It was a real pleasure to see the flowering stalks as we had this plant for almost 20 years before it flowers.

-We almost gave up on ever seeing it blooms, but I was determined to give it another try, and thank God I did.
+We almost gave up but I was determined to try any methods to see it blooms again.

-So if you had difficulty in nursing your grammatophyllum speciosum to bloom, do not give up as you will never quite know what you're going to get, but rest assured, you won't be disappointed.
+And if you too had difficulty in nursing your grammatophyllum speciosum to bloom, don't give up as you will never know one day it will happen.

-Just like you, I tried several commercial chemical fertilizers, but without success.
+I tried several commercial chemical fertilizers but without success.
 Finally, I decided to experiment with a few concoctions of organic fertilizers and voila!
 I was lucky as within two months it started to produce four flowering stalks.

-Before I share with you on this success story, let's take a quick look at Tiger Orchid.
+Before I share this success story, let's take a quick look at Tiger Orchid.